Ayimany/motor-output-calculator/README.md

 To query available keys, please refer to the property registry which can be accessed through invoking the program with the `--show-props` flag.

+## Requisite: Module Reference

+The following python modules were used in the creation of this program:

+- [logging](https://docs.python.org/3/library/logging.html): used to create diagnostic messages on wrong inputs
+- [argparse](https://docs.python.org/3/library/argparse.html): used to parse command line parameters
+- [inspect](https://docs.python.org/3/library/inspect.html): used to extract the signature of generic lambdas used to perform per-requisite calculations
+- [re](https://docs.python.org/3/library/re.html): used to correctly identity floating point numbers instead of using `isnumeric`

 ## License

 See LICENSE file.